Why I Built Core Forms?

 Does Core Forms have a visual form builder?

 Yes.
 Core Forms includes both a visual drag-and-drop builder and a raw HTML code editor.
 The visual builder supports 12 field types: Text, Email, Textarea, Dropdown, Checkbox, Radio, Number, Phone, URL, Date, Hidden, and Submit.
-You can switch between visual and code view at any time.
-The code editor shows a live preview alongside your HTML.
+You can switch between visual and code view at any time, and the code editor shows a live preview alongside your HTML.

 What spam protection does Core Forms offer?

-Core Forms includes six spam protection methods: honeypot field (enabled by default), Google reCAPTCHA v3, hCaptcha, Cloudflare Turnstile, Akismet integration with whitelist keywords to reduce false positives, and a math CAPTCHA.
-You can use a single method or layer multiple methods together for stronger protection.
+Six methods: a honeypot field (enabled by default), Google reCAPTCHA v3, hCaptcha, Cloudflare Turnstile, Akismet integration with whitelist keywords to reduce false positives, and a math CAPTCHA.
+Use a single method or layer several together.

 Can Core Forms replace Contact Form 7 or WPForms?

 For most use cases, yes.
-Core Forms includes submission storage, file uploads, webhooks, email notifications, and spam protection out of the box.
-These are features that Contact Form 7 lacks entirely and WPForms locks behind paid tiers.
-The main exceptions: if you need built-in payment processing or complex multi-page conditional logic trees, WPForms Pro or Gravity Forms are still better fits.
+Core Forms includes submission storage, file uploads, webhooks, payments, multi-step forms, and spam protection out of the box.
+Those are features Contact Form 7 lacks entirely and WPForms locks behind paid tiers.
+The main exception now is deeply branching conditional logic trees, where Gravity Forms still goes further.

 Does Core Forms work with the WordPress block editor?

 Yes.
-Core Forms includes a native Gutenberg block for inserting forms directly in the block editor.
-You can also use the shortcode to embed forms in posts, pages, widgets, or any shortcode-compatible area.
+Core Forms includes a native Gutenberg block with a live server-rendered preview, and you can also use the shortcode anywhere shortcodes work.
 Forms submit via AJAX by default with a fallback for browsers with JavaScript disabled.

 What is the fullscreen form mode in Core Forms?

-Fullscreen mode turns any Core Forms form into a Typeform-style experience.
-It displays one question at a time with a progress bar, step counter, and keyboard navigation.
-You can choose between light and dark themes, and pick from slide, fade, or scale animations.
-It also supports custom CSS and JavaScript injection for further styling.
+Fullscreen mode turns any form into a Typeform-style experience: one question at a time, progress bar, step counter, keyboard navigation, light and dark themes, and slide, fade, or scale animations.
 No separate plugin or Typeform subscription needed.

 Does Core Forms have a REST API?